 Jennifer has a passion for Sonoma County and a deep background in representing and promoting the region.
 She started her 25+ year career in hospitality and hotel management at Sonoma Mission Inn and most recently was the Vice President of Business Development at Sonoma County Tourism.
 Jennifer has led large teams as the General Manager for several hotel and resort businesses, as well as overseeing operations and sales efforts at those properties.
 She has managed hotels locally, as well as in Southern California, Indianapolis, Dallas and Nashville.

 In her roles with SCT and managing group business at several hotel properties in Sonoma County, Jennifer worked extensively with meeting planners, executives, and event coordinators to bring large groups to the area and ensure their goals and expectations are met by the experience.
 As such, Jennifer has become an expert on all Sonoma County has to offer travelers.

 In her spare time, Jennifer loves to cook, watch movies and garden.
-She lives in Santa Rosa with her 12-year-old daughter, Leilani and her boxer, Lollipop.
+She lives in Windsor with her 12-year-old daughter, Leilani and her boxer, Lollipop.

 - [email protected]

 Valerie Pearce joined the Sonoma Winegrowers Team in 2018 and she is currently the Senior Business Development & Education Manager.
 Her main responsibilities include developing grower educational programs, managing the commission’s annual and event sponsorship, and managing the annual grower assessment process.
 Valerie also manages key programs that support the Sonoma County Grape Growers Foundation, such as the newly launched inaugural Saralee & Richard Kunde Leadership Academy.